 Gas Boiler Installations in Bristol

-The easiest way to ensure that you are getting the very best deal when you buy a new boiler is to ask the experts at DHS-UK to supply and boiler installation in Bristol.
+The easiest way to ensure that you are getting the very best deal when you buy a new boiler is to ask the experts at DHS-UK to supply and boiler installation in Bristol and professional plumbers.
 We are accredited installers of Worcester Bosch and Vaillant boilers, but are manufacturer independent so when you need a boiler replacement we can always recommend the best products for your needs and budget, and advise you of the terms and conditions of the warranty.

 Call us today on 0117 924 7200 to find out more.